What is Power of Sale?

 Once a notice of the claim is sent you are deemed to be aware of any and all legal actions regarding the power of sale.
 The power of sale will continue and you will be evicted from your house unless you act to stop it.

-Should I get a lawyer to handle my Ontario Power of Sale?
+Should I get a lawyer to Stop Power of Sale?

 In most cases you should get a lawyer to arrange the legal paperwork for power of sales and foreclosures.
 We can also provide a list of lawyers that can give you a free consultation regarding your power of sale.
 Most lenders in Ontario use lawyers that are located in Toronto.
 If you are not located in the GTA having a local lawyer could make the process smoother.